What is Diwali?

 Shipping directly from India, this handcrafted gold spice box comes with seven small bowls as well as a spoon for scooping.
 And while it looks like solid gold, it’s actually made of brass, which makes it much, much more durable.

 Gold bangles are a staple of the Indian women’s accessories wardrobe.
 This set of six gold-plated bangles is carved and inset with small stones, and can be worn together or individually.

-While gifts of gold are traditional, there are lots of ways to flip tradition on its head when it comes to selecting Diwali presents.
-These gold-accented Stan Smiths are a fun turn on both the traditional gold gifts and gifts of new clothes for a new year.
+While gifts of gold are traditional, there are lots of ways to flip tradition on its head when it comes to selecting Diwali presents, like these gold-accented Stan Smiths.

 Another fun way to incorporate gold themes into gift-giving is to choose items for the home in gold tones.
 This super-luxe 10-piece bar tool set, which comes with a bamboo stand to hold all the pieces when not in use, is perfect for the aspiring home mixologist.